ebbnflow98/ClipConductor/README.md

 ### Triggering videos via the IAC Driver

--Create a blank MIDI track and route the output to your IAC driver (tips on setting up your IAC driver [here](https://help.ableton.com/hc/en-us/articles/209774225-How-to-setup-a-virtual-MIDI-bus)).
+-Create a blank MIDI track and route the output to your IAC driver on Channel 1 (tips on setting up your IAC driver [here](https://help.ableton.com/hc/en-us/articles/209774225-How-to-setup-a-virtual-MIDI-bus)).
+For Ableton Live users, drop the Spectacle Max for Live device on this channel.
+This track will control your videos.

 ![alt text](https://github.com/ebbnflow98/ClipConductor/blob/master/readMe%20Resources/io.png)

+-If you want to control lights via DMX, add a second MIDI track and route the output to your IAC driver on Channel 2.

 -Open Spectacle, and load videos into the array by clicking on one of the slots in the scroll menu.
 You can also drag and drop your videos into Spectacle to add them.
 Make sure that you've converted your videos to HAP .mov files (see TIPS section below).
 ![alt text](https://github.com/ebbnflow98/ClipConductor/blob/master/readMe%20Resources/gui.png)